Why is tax compliance an important topic?

 But why should businesses be aware of this topic?

 If you are already an international business player you may already be aware of the complications and the variety of regulations in different countries.
-If you are considering expanding your business internationally, tax compliance is then a topic you should be aware of.
+If you are considering expanding your business internationally, tax compliance is a topic you should be aware of.

 How does tax compliance and e-invoicing relate?

 A large number of governments worldwide recognise the electronic invoice as a legal document and therefore apply the local VAT regulations to the invoice.
-Recognised by the European Commision, an e-invoice is seen as more trustworthy than a paper invoice due to the authenticity and integrity of the invoice.
+Recognised by the European Commission, an e-invoice is seen as more trustworthy than a paper invoice due to the authenticity and integrity of the invoice.
 E-invoice electronic signatures and seals help improve the transparency and traceability of vital VAT information even further, especially compared to a paper invoice.

 E-invoicing may be a government initiative but it also creates benefits for businesses too.
 E-invoicing reduces the time and effort used in procure-to-pay and order-to-cash processes.
 E-invoices are easier to handle, archive and the automatic processes help reduce the risk of mistakes.